richb-hanover/wvnetflow-dockerized/README.md

     ```
     $ git clone https://github.com/richb-hanover/wvnetflow-dockerized.git
     ```
-3. Build the container from the Dockerfile, giving it the name *wvnr_img*.
+3. Build the container from the Dockerfile.
+The commands below build it with the name *wvnr_img*.
 This can take many minutes, since many files need to be downloaded and installed.

     ```